melezhik/swat/README2.md

 # Hostname / IP Address

-You need to define hostname or ip address of a application to send request to.
+You need to define hostname or ip address of an application to send request to.
 The easiest way to do this is to write up a hostname or ip address to a file.
-Swat uses file named \`host' for this purpose:
+Swat uses a special file named \`host' for this:

     echo 'app.local' > host

-As swat uses curl to make http requests, the host name only should be complaint with curl requrements, this for example means you may define a http schema or port here:
+As swat makes http requests with the help of curl, the host name only should be complaint with curl requrements, this for example means you may define a http schema or port here:

     echo 'https://app.local' >> host